Looking to start a website or a blog and want to know what is WordPress?

 Has the lowest level of power to your website, they can only leave a comment and subscribe to get regular updates from your website.
 The other benefit of being a subscriber is that you don’t have to re-enter your name and email each time you leave a comment.

 If your website allows anyone to register, you must make sure that they become the subscriber by default.
-Giving them more power than a subscriber to anyone who can register to your website can have a negative impact on your website.
+Giving them more power than a subscriber to anyone who can register on your website can have a negative impact on your website.

 Has slightly more power.
 A contributor can write a post but they don’t have the power to publish it & they can’t see the content written by others.
 They also have limited access to the dashboard of your website.

 An editor can write, edit and publish not only new content but also content written by others.

 Admin has the greatest power of all.
 They can control and contribute to the site in any way they want.
 This is not the type of control you want to give to anyone especially taking into account the safety and security of your website.